-Let us begin with a practical situation.
-We are supposed to go to a particular destination and have a map which gives positions or coordinates of a landmarks which are easy to identify.
+Let us begin with a flat earth.
+We are supposed to go to a particular destination and have a map which gives coordinates of a few easy to identify landmarks.
 We have lost our way.
 If we can locate ourselves on the map, we have a chance to take a suitable route to reach our destination.
 How do we locate ourselves on the map?

 There are various ways to do so depending upon what further information we have about the landmarks, what tools we have at our disposals etc. Let us get primitive and further assume that landmarks are reachable by walking straight to them in a reasonable time.
 We then realize that we can determine the distances between the landmarks and our current position.
-Having learnt some high school mathematics, we notice that if we can determine the distances to at least three landmarks (which are not in one line), then we can solve the three equations (for x, y):
+Having gone to high school, we notice that if we can determine the distances to at least three landmarks (not in one line), then we can solve the three equations (for x, y):

-$$(x - X_i)^2 + (y - Y_i)^2 = R_i^2$$ , $i = 1, 2, 3$ .
-(1)
+$$(x - X_i)^2 + (y - Y_i)^2 = R_i^2$$ , $i = 1, 2, 3$.

-Assuming that the map uses the Cartesian coordinates, $(X_i, Y_i)$ are the coordinates of the landmarks on the map.
-We determine $R_i$ eg by walking to the landmarks and determine our coordinate (x, y) (see figure (I).
-Now we can chart our course and reach our destination.
+The (X_i, Y_i) are the Cartesian coordinates of the landmarks on the map.
+We determine R_i eg by walking to the landmarks and determine our coordinate (x, y).
+Now we can chart our course and reach our destination hopefully without getting lost again.

 This simple scenario is in a nut-shell the problem of navigation.
 Several assumptions have gone into the above particular method.